cristeav49/SI/Lab_2/README.md

-What is a Slowloris DDoS attack?
+﻿What is a Slowloris DDoS attack?
 -
 A DDOS(Distributed Denial of Service) attack is one of the major problem, that organizations are dealing with today.